Shivendra-Katiyar-FSD/Shivendra-Katiyar-FSD/README.md

   <!--<img height='300px' src ='https://wallpaperaccess.com/full/7167570.png'>-->

- 🌱 I’m currently learning Full Stack Web Development
+  🌱 I’m currently mastering Full Stack Web Development

   🔭 I’m currently working on a project to clone Udemy.com website

-👯 I’m love to collaborate and work together on projects in teams
+  👯 I love to collaborate and work together on projects in teams

   💬 I'm good at HTML5, CSS3, JavaScript, BootStrap5, and Java

   ⚡ Fun fact: 12% of people dream in Black & White

   ---